0h7z/0h7z.github.io/src/page/snowfox/manual.md

 Note: Make sure the [Docker storage driver] is `overlay2` rather than `vfs`, otherwise, you better have unlimited disk space.
 (Check it with command `docker info`.
 Other storage drivers like `btrfs` or `zfs` have not been tested, practicality unknown.)

-PS: If build fails due to OOM killer (SIGKILL) or freezes due to OOM, try
+PS: If build fails due to OOM killer (SIGKILL) or freezes due to OOM, try to
 +	increase available memory
 +	increase/enable [swap] (see also [zram])